-The budget projections are based upon the experience of board members in overseeing the financial operation of other charter schools in NC. enrollment targets are determined by seeking economies particularly as it pertains to affording the school facility the board anticipates occupying.
+The budget projections are based upon the experience of board members in overseeing the financial operation of other charter schools in NC. are determined by enrollment targets seeking economies of particularly as it pertains to affording the school facility the board anticipates occupying.
 This facility is designed to accommodate curriculum and character development program of the proposed school and the rent is anticipated to be about 20% of revenues, or less. believes there exists sufficient demand in the targeted market to achieve the enrollment assumed in the operating budget.
 However, if such demand should not materialize, the board is prepared to implement cost cutting measures necessary to avoid deficit spending.
 The break-even point for student enrollment is approximately 600 students.
 Although the budget reflects the same education program being adopted by other applicants in different locations within NC, care is being taken by this board to ensure the implementation of the program and the corresponding budget is adjusted in order to fit the specific funding levels of the particular location of this proposed school.

 2. Describe the systems and processes by which the school will manage accounting, purchasing, payroll, and audits.
-Specify any administrative services expected to be contracted for the school, and describe the criteria and procedures for the selection of contractors with these providers for effective financial management on a day to day basis.
+Specify any administrative services expected to be contracted for the school, and describe the criteria and procedures for the selection of contractors

+The board intends to engage service providers for accounting, payroll and annual audits.
+The schools principal and business manager will work closely with these providers for effective financial management on a day to day basis.
 Criteria for selection of contractors will include relevant experience with charter school finance and reporting, cooperative "team oriented" working style, and expertise to advise the board in how best to adjust to financial opportunities and threats that may arise from time to time.
 The board will approve by vote any contracts entered into, taking care to see that the state of NC is explicitly exculpated from any obligations the board may undertake.